-In May 2016 was attempting to cross the street in the crosswalk located at 6th Avenue South and South Royal Brougham Way.
+In May 2016, our client was attempting to cross the street in the crosswalk located at 6th Avenue South and South Royal Brougham Way.
 About half-way through the intersection she was hit by a motor vehicle.
 The City of Seattle Department of Transportation knew the crosswalk was dangerous and failed to make it safer and/or warn pedestrians.

 The crosswalk spanning 6th Avenue South had previously been identified, as far back as Augusts 2013, by the city/county as a safety hazard.
 The crosswalk signage was only on the right side of the street in the direction of travel.
 The signage could be blocked by vehicles that are yielding to pedestrians in the crosswalk.
 Many of the vehicles yielding there are buses and other vehicles were prone to believe buses are stopped to serve a stop rather than yielding to pedestrians—thus creating a serious danger to pedestrians.